-The Model Q46D is an on-line monitoring system designed for the continuous measurement of dissolved oxygen in solution.
-The full scale operating range of the system 0-40 ppm, and the sensing system will operate on water streams with temperatures ranging from 0 to 50°C.
+The Model Q45D/60D is a highly versatile dissolved oxygen instrument designed for the measurement of dissolved oxygen in solution.
+The full scale operating range of the system is 0-40.0 ppm and the sensing system will operate on water streams with temperatures from 0 to 50°C.